SSWConsulting/SSW.Rules.Content/rules/do-you-set-device-width-when-designing-responsive-web-applications/rule.md

 When designing a responsive website, you need to make sure that the browser understands how to correctly render your website.
 Device-Width informs the browser what the size of the viewport should be.
 <!--endintro-->

-Since we want our website to render corectly for all screen sizes, we specify that it should set the viewport to the size of the device's screen.
+Since we want our website to render correctly for all screen sizes, we specify that it should set the viewport to the size of the device's screen.

 ```html